zeblueslip/fujungao.GitHub.io/My Resume.md

 ### Director of Original Report
 NGOCN 07/2014-08/2016 Guangdong, China [NGOCN](www.ngocn.net) is an independent media focusing on civil society and grassroots NGOs in China.

 Supervised the production of the daily online publication.
--Crafted content strategies and ideas in coordination with other editorial staff.
+>Crafted content strategies and ideas in coordination with other editorial staff.
--Responsible for selection, content and placement of all reports and photos, plus editing, translating and rewriting.
+>Responsible for selection, content and placement of all reports and photos, plus editing, translating and rewriting.
--Managed organizations WeChat and Facebook accounts, Grew subscribers from 0 to 60,000 in 6 month.
+>Managed organizations WeChat and Facebook accounts, Grew subscribers from 0 to 60,000 in 6 month.
 **8 editorial works won Peking University Anping Public communication award, 2015**
 ### Media Communication Trainer/ Facilitator
 **China Rainbow Media Awards Workshop**